Free personalized radio that

 Although the title of the 1993 follow-up, Thirteen, served immediate notice that Teenage Fanclub's Big Star fetish continued unabated, the album's bitter lyrical outlook and heavier guitar sound owed much to Neil Young, while the epic closer, "Gene Clark," honored the pioneering Byrds co-founder.
 Critical reception was decidedly icy, however, and in 1994, O'Hare was dismissed from the lineup, briefly resurfacing in Mogwai before mounting his own project, the Telstar Ponies.
 Ex-Soup Dragon Paul Quinn assumed drumming duties for the 1995 follow-up, the shimmering Grand Prix; by now, however, whatever critical cachet the Fanclub had amassed was long gone, and after the disc sold poorly on both sides of the Atlantic, Geffen dropped the group from its roster.
 Sony picked up their contract just long enough for a U.S. release of 1997's Songs from Northern Britain, which again made few waves outside of the power pop faithful.
 Quinn left Teenage Fanclub in the midst of completing 2000's Howdy!
 More setbacks were to follow as Sony refused to release Howdy in the United States.
 The album eventually received distribution via Thirsty Ear in 2001, a year after its original release.

 A year later, the band brought a relationship they'd developed with spoken word artist Jad Fair to fruition by backing him on the album Words of Wisdom and Hope.
 They also began assembling the retrospective anthology Four Thousand Seven Hundred and Sixty-Six Seconds: A Short Cut to Teenage Fanclub, which appeared in 2006.
 It took three more years for Teenage Fanclub to return to the studio, which they eventually did by working with post-rock icon John McEntire at his Soma recording studio.
 After forming their own label, Pema, the Fanclub released Man-Made in 2005 and Shadows in 2010.
-After a six-year break, Teenage Fanclub returned in 2016 with their tenth studio album, Here. ~ Jason Ankeny
+After a six-year break, Teenage Fanclub returned in 2016 with their tenth studio album, Here.
+Produced by the band in France and at McGinley's home in Glasgow, Here showcased a more ruminative, folk-inflected sound.
+Featured on the album was the single "I'm in Love." ~ Jason Ankeny

 Track List: Shadows